Xget7/MapCitySearchs/README.md

 - **Testing**:
   - Comprehensive unit tests were written to ensure the correctness of SQL queries and the search logic.
   - UI tests validated the functionality of the search interface and user interactions.

+- **MVVM**:
+  - Also it has MVVM architecture pattern (without domain layer) and dependency inversion for better and scalable development.

 ---